zstern/Mapping_disasters/README.md

 ###
 **Summary**

-[Slideset]presented at General Assembly on January 18, 2019.
+Presented at General Assembly on January 18, 2019.

-*   Inspiration
-*   Usage scenario
-*   Live demonstration
-*   Under the hood
-*   Further improvements
-*   Takeaways